 So here I am, back to working my tail off in the newspaper industry while spending all of my free time coding, and I'm loving every second of both.
 Leaving my current newspaper job will be a bittersweet moment for me, but I look forward to a challenging, engaging, growing career in coding, which I believe will be my ticket to learning something new every day as well as freeing up my personal time to indulge in a new hobby — publishing a zine (because I can't not have print media in my life).
 Oh, and paying off those pesky student loans, of course.
 If you read this far, thank you so much!

 As of February 2018, my career change is complete!
 I didn't mention it in the post, but I had enrolled in a year-long, mentor-led web development bootcamp through Bloc, and on the same day that I graduated, I got a job offer!
 I believe my success all came down to my dedication and willingness to step outside my comfort zone mixed with my Bloc mentor's excellent advice about how to approach the job search.
 (And luck!
 There's always an element of luck.)
 I've also been really passionate about stepping into the local tech community and building up others who want to make their own career changes — it's my way of giving back since more than a few people did the same for me when I was starting out.

-If you have any questions about how I made a career change into tech, or if you're interested in enrolling with Bloc (I can give you a $500 referral discount), please don't hesitate to find me on Twitter and send a message.
+If you have any questions about how I made a career change into tech, or if you're interested in enrolling with Bloc (I can give you a $500 referral discount), please don't hesitate to send me a message.